deployphp/recipes/docs/local.md

 # Local recipe

-This recipe is a re-implementation of `common.php` recipe, for running some of the tasks locally instead of remotelly.
+This recipe is a re-implementation of `common.php` recipe, for running some of the tasks locally instead of remotely.
 This recipe is especially useful if hosting provider that You're deploying to has some limitations of what can/can't be run.
 Best example is a *Shared Hosting* environment.

 ### Installing